Chloe-ko/SteamDeckPersistentRootFs/README.md

 6. Reboot

 7. Confirm that it is working by running `df -h` and making sure the entry that is mounted on `/` is of filesystem type `overlayfs-root`

+# Restore
+Sometimes, an update will disable overlayRoot.sh\
+To restore it, run these 3 commands:

+1. Disable write protection\
+`sudo steamos-readonly disable`

+2. Update the grub config\
+`sudo update-grub`

+3. Re-enable write protection if wanted\
+`sudo steamos-readonly enable`

 # Uninstall